Last Updated on April 19, 2021

 Rwanda is among the earliest countries to reopen for tourism.
 As early as June 17, 2020, the country has resumed all international travels through charter flights, while commercial flights will resume on August 1, 2020.

-To ensure the wellbeing of all travelers, passengers arriving on commercial flights will be required to present a COVID-19 PCR negative test that was carried out by a certified laboratory.
+To ensure the wellbeing of all travelers, passengers arriving on commercial flights will be required to present a COVID-19 RT-PCR negative test that was carried out by a certified laboratory.
 The test must be taken within the past 72 hours.
-Upon arrival, another PCR test will be conducted and results will be available within 24 hours.
+Upon arrival, another RT-PCR test will be conducted and results will be available within 24 hours.
 During which time, the passenger must remain in designated hotels at their own cost.
+Children under 12 years of age with a guardian who has tested negative are exempted from testing.
+All travelers must fill out the Passenger Locator Form before entering the country.

 Here are more details about Rwanda reopening for tourism.